 Road Trip to Tuscany, Italy

-Road Tripping to Italy was an absolute spur of the moment plan Jerry and I had decided on.
-For months, we mulled over what we would do over our two-week summer break.
+Our road trip to Tuscany, Italy was an absolute spur of the moment plan.
+For months Jerry and I mulled over what we would do over our two-week summer break.
 Finally, we decided to embark on a budget-friendly road trip to Tuscany, Italy.
 The first leg of our trip would be to the the region’s capital city, Florence.

 Florence: The Birthplace of the Renaissance